IntersectMBO/cardano-launcher/README.md

 ## Testing it out

-After building, there is a very basic CLI that you can use to test:
+After building, there is a very basic CLI that you can use to test.

+Jormungandr self-node:

     ./bin/cardano-launcher jormungandr self test/data/jormungandr ./state-launcher

+Byron mainnet:

+    ./bin/cardano-launcher byron mainnet $BYRON_CONFIGS ./state-launcher